qkniep/superseedr/agentic_prompts/maintenance_task.md

    - **CONSTRAINT:** If any warning requires a logic change or is ambiguous, **STOP and report it** instead of attempting to fix it.

 3. **Update Changelog:**
-   - Analyze the recent changes on this branch (specifically: Token Wallet bandwidth optimization, removal of global mutex contention, and the new performance test suite).
+   - Analyze the recent changes on this branch
    - Update `CHANGELOG.md` following the **exact format** of the existing entries:
      - Create a new `## Unreleased` section at the top if it doesn't exist.
      - Categorize changes under `### Performance`, `### Refactoring`, and `### Testing`.